phaustin/quantecon-example/book/docs/python_by_example.md

 ### Exercise 5

-Here\'s a harder exercise, that takes some thought and planning.
+Here's a harder exercise, that takes some thought and planning.

 The task is to compute an approximation to $\pi$ using [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method).